-Children Today funded an adapted, made-to-measure trike for thirteen-year old Nicole who has Spastic Quadriplegic Cerebral Palsy, which means she has difficulty in controlling movements in her arms and legs.
+Children Today helped provide an adapted, made-to-measure trike for thirteen-year old Nicole who has Spastic Quadriplegic Cerebral Palsy, which means she has difficulty in controlling movements in her arms and legs.

 “We count ourselves lucky though as Nicole is a very vibrant and vocal young lady.
 While she finds her physical disability frustrating, she’s very able mentally and attends a mainstream school.”